-√ 1955 - After four years of construction, Rock Eagle 4-H Center, on 1,400 acres of land near Eatonton, opened for summer camp.
-Rock Eagle 4-H Center is the site of a 2,000 plus year old white, quartz rock mound in the shape of an eagle.
+1955 - After four years of construction, Rock Eagle 4-H Center, on 1,400 acres of land near Eatonton, opened for summer camp.
+Rock Eagle 4-H Center is the site of a 2000 plus year old white, quartz rock mound in the share of an eagle built by Native Americans.